google/fhir-dbt-analytics/readme/project_overview.md

 ## Data visualization

-Running this dbt project writes outputs to BigQuery tables and views within your target *project* and *dataset*, as defined in [profiles.yml](http://www.google.com/url?sa=D&q=https://docs.getdbt.com/reference/profiles.yml).
+Running this dbt project in BigQuery writes outputs to tables and views within your target *project* and *dataset*, as defined in [profiles.yml](http://www.google.com/url?sa=D&q=https://docs.getdbt.com/reference/profiles.yml).

 These tables and views can be connected to a data visualization tool to display